BobAProScan/VOX-Recorder/README.md

 ## Configuring VOX Recorder

-- API Key - Assigned by the Broadcastify Calls administrator.<br>
+- API Key - Assigned by the Broadcastify Calls administrator.
 - System ID - Assigned by the Broadcastify Calls administrator.
 - System Name - This box is read only and is linked to the API Key and System ID.
 - Slot ID - Set to 1 when running a single instance of VOX Recorder.
 If running multiple instances using the same System ID and API Key then each conventional frequency is assigned a Slot ID starting with 1.
 - Conv.
 Frequency - Input the frequency that the receiver is tuned to.
 It needs to be part of the same system.

-The checkboxes options should be self-explanatory
+The checkboxes options should be self-explanatory.

 ## Operation
 After the audio has been setup and good audio levels and the VOX Threshold is set then click the "Start Recorder" button.